 Economics, A Level

 You will look at decisions made by organisations and the government, and the impact they have on the economy.
-You will cover the following topics: exchange rates, unemployment, inflation, national debt, growth, worldwide markets, and energy pricing policies.
+You will cover exchange rates, unemployment, inflation, national debt, growth, worldwide markets, and energy pricing policies.

 You will widen your knowledge through the investigative nature of economics, which provides excellent opportunities to excel in both written and verbal communication.
 Economics is perfectly matched with business studies for a career in a business environment.